laghoule/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 ### Getting ready for GitOps

-The main point of GitOps is to keep everything (config, alerts, dashboards, apps, literally everything) in git and use it as a single source of truth.
+The main point of GitOps is to keep everything (config, alerts, dashboards, apps, literally everything) in Git and use it as a single source of truth.
-To keep your cluster configuration in git, please go ahead and create an _empty_ repository.
+To keep your cluster configuration in Git, please go ahead and create an _empty_ repository.
 On Github for example, follow [these steps][github-repo].

 [github-repo]: https://help.github.com/articles/create-a-repo